 |Zoom||Free/$14,99||100 (maximum 40 minutes for free version)||TLS + AES 256-bit encryption|

 The advantage of Eyeson is that it consumes very little data and you don’t have to download or install anything.
 Therefore, you can set up a meeting in seconds.
-Eyeson has a free version and several paid plans (i.e. $9, $99 or $299/month, depending on the chosen options).
-The cheapest version allows four participants only, while the more expensive versions can have up to 100 participants.
+Eyeson has a free version and several paid plans ($9 per month per host, with extra possibilities for bigger companies).
+The cheapest plan ($108 per year) is for only one host, while with the more expensive plans you can have up to ten hosts ($1080 per year) and up to 25 parallel meetings.

 Google Hangouts is a platform that works both within your browser, within an app or via an extension.
 You can use Hangouts for free to chat, to make video calls or audio calls.
 Since Google Hangouts is part of Google, it is probably not the most private platform.
 But it does give you the opportunity to make free calls with up to 150 people at a time.
 By sharing a link, you can invite people to participate in your conversation.